-Are you looking for free and opensource software to manage your personal expenses and finance in 2020?
+Are you looking for free and open-source software to manage your personal expenses and finance in 2021?
 Then here are some of the best available…

 Many people should have thought about how to better deal with their financial problems; how to track expenses, budgeting of the hard-earned money in a proper away, bank account management along with other accounting-related tasks.